-The objectives of the Code are:
+The objectives of the Code are to ensure:

-- (a) to ensure all End Users of an ETS have access to the ECS in case of emergencies or where a response is required from an ESO; - (b) to ensure the operational effectiveness of the Determination and ECS;

-- (c) to ensure that significant obligations of Carriers and CSPs, in relation to the ECS, are clearly documented and understood; - (d) to promote public understanding and appropriate use of the ECS (e.g. via www.triplezero.gov.au); and - (e) to ensure effective communications of information between relevant parties where technical issues affect the operation of the ECS.
+- (a) all End Users of an ETS have access to the ECS in case of emergencies or where a response is required from an ESO; - (b) the operational effectiveness of the Determination and ECS; - (c) that significant obligations of Carriers and CSPs, in relation to the ECS, are clearly documented and understood; - (d) effective communications of information between relevant parties where technical issues affect the operation of the ECS; and - (e) public understanding and appropriate use of the ECS (e.g. via www.triplezero.gov.au) are promoted.